What Is Content Operations?

-The need for these three aspects to work together on effectively producing quality content is paramount in an age where brands are expected to be omnipresent, interactive, and delivering excellent customer journeys.
+The need for these three aspects to work together on efficient quality content production is paramount in an age where brands are expected to be omnipresent, interactive, and delivering excellent customer journeys.

-The common denominator is an emphasis on organising, producing, and managing content coupled with the integration of the three key ingredients of people, process, and technology.
+The common denominator is an emphasis on organizing, producing, and managing content coupled with the integration of the three key ingredients of people, process, and technology.

 Barker himself writes: “Content operations is concerned with everything between content strategy and content management.
 Any form of content manipulation and analysis would be managed by a content operations process.”

-ContentOps encourages your digital project team to map existing people, processes, and technologies in order to discover weak links, figure out how to communicate effectively across departments, and how to optimise the structured content for delivery in required channels.
+ContentOps encourages your digital project team to map existing people, processes, and technologies in order to discover both strong and weak links.
+It also lets you figure out how to communicate efficiently across departments, and how to optimize the structured content for delivery in required channels.